 Cyclophosphamide (CP) or cytophosphane is one of the most useful antineoplastic agents used in medicinal chemistry to the treatment of cancer and suppress the immune system.
 The most commonly used analogous of cyclophosphamide are ifosfamide (IFO) and trofosfamide (TFF).
 In chemotherapy, cyclophosphamide is used to treat lymphoma, multiple myeloma, leukemia, ovarian or breast cancer, small cell lung cancer, neuroblastoma, and sarcoma.
-A small dose of Cyclophosphamide crated some side effects like low white blood cell counts, appetite, vomiting, hair loss, and bleeding from the bladder.
+A small dose of Cyclophosphamide created long-term side effects like lowing white blood cell counts, appetite, vomiting, hair loss, and bleeding from the bladder.

 The molecular formula of Cyclophosphamide is C7H15Cl2N2O2P and the molecular structure is given above the picture.
 It was adopted in 1959 for use in medicine in the United States.
 World Health Organization’s listed it as an essential medicine for life.
 It is prepared by the interaction of bis (2-chloroethyl) phosphamide dichloride with propanolamine.
 Like other alkylating agents, it is a nitrogen mustard family of medications and works with the duplication of DNA and the creation of RNA.

 Cyclophosphamide is effective against acute leukemia, chronic lymphocytic leukemia, and multiple myeloma.
 In combination with other chemotherapy agents, it is found to cause a radial cure in acute lymphoblastic leukemia in children.
 It has a positive advantage over other alkylating agents because of its activity (parenterally and orally).
 It is tolerant over a prolonged period in divided doses.